ab-a/SSH-Management/README.md

 backup-server2.local.host:username
 ```

+> The lines with `[Hostgroup Example]` are comments.

 ## The agent

-> The agent read the json and push all enabled keys.
+The agent read the json and push all enabled keys.

+> It must be run by any other user who have the right to edit all `.ssh/auhorized_keys`.

 ## Examples